 Himmelfarb Health Sciences Library is open to GW School of Medicine & Health Sciences, Milken Institute School of Public Health, and School of Nursing students, residents, faculty and staff

-Jacob Burns Law Library access is exclusively reserved for GW Law faculty, students, alumni and staff, GW students, faculty and staff who need to use the Law Library's resources to conduct legal research; and, students and faculty of OCLC Shares partner institutions.
+Jacob Burns Law Library reserves exclusive access for GW Law faculty, students, alumni and staff; GW students, faculty and staff who need to use the Law Library's resources to conduct legal research; and students and faculty of OCLC Shares partner institutions.

 Arthur D Jenkins Library at the Textile Museum is open by appointment to visitors of all ages and levels of expertise.